medavox/tuki-nuwa.old/README.md

 * should all vowels in a word harmonise?
 * should all consonant clusters be removed? (nanpa, unpa, tenpo, monsi, linja)
+* require all words start with a consonant, end with a vowel?
+    - reduces sandhi, allows words to flow better?

 Orthography